When is payday?

 So, when people ask when is payday this month?
 We say it’s any day you want it to be.

-With Wagestream, stream your wages for a fee less than an ATM transaction fee (£1.75), and access the money you’ve already earned (with a 40% cap).
+With Wagestream, stream your wages for a fixed transaction fee of (£1.75), and access the money you’ve already earned (with a 40% cap).
 Want Wagestream for your workplace?
 Sign up to our waiting list here.

 We believe every worker across the globe should have financial resilience.
 We work with your employer to let you track your wages in real-time, stream the money you’ve already earned, learn easy tips to manage your money and save your wages straight from your salary.